-For researchers we have a small library, Oral History – voices from inside Glenside and a wealth of other material.
+For researchers we have a small library of books, publications and Oral Histories – voices from inside Glenside.

-Our objects are being digitised and we have a regular Object of the Month slot on our Facebook page.
+Our objects are catalogued and digitised; we have a regular Object of the Month slot on our Facebook page.
 We are about to embark on sorting and listing our images and other paper information.
 If you have time to volunteer and help us please do contact us.

 Below is our Pinterest account set up by Bethany Lamont showing many of the images from our collection.